bgronberg/bgronberg/README.md

 - 👋 Hi, I’m @bgronberg
-- 👀 I’m interested in music, films, games, and the outdoors.
+- 👀 I’m interested in music, photography, travel, and the outdoors.
 - 🌱 I’m currently studying computer science at Oregon State University.
-This term specifically: Operating Systems, Database Management, and Software Engineering skills
+This term specifically: Programming Languages, Parallel Programming, and Software Engineering skills.
-- 💞️ I’m looking to collaborate on interview questions and career advice.
 - 📫 How to reach me ... gronberb@oregonstate.edu

 <!---